 The first time Moran stepped foot in a K-12 school, she was an undocumented immigrant learning English as a second language.
-Like her recent graduate Peña, Moran had similar obstacles in her life and in her schooling after leaving her home country of Honduras at a very young age.
+Like some of her students, Moran had obstacles in her life and schooling after leaving her home country of Honduras at a very young age.
 Decades later, after the mentorship of many passionate educators and inspiring figures, Moran began a career in education.

 “It came full circle when I ended up working in Cambodia,” Moran said.
 There, she spent time in a school whose mission was to prepare students to attend college abroad in order to come back and contribute to their country.
 “So I was working with an entire school population of ESL (English as a second language) students.
 It really tested me.”

-As an AP, Moran was nominated by her mentor and then-Schurz Principal, Anthony Rodriguez, to participate in The Fund’s Leadership Bridge program, which supports the development and career growth of APs so that they are equipped to assume principalship as quickly as possible.
-The program contributes to The Fund’s Chicago Leads goal of diversifying and strengthening the principal leadership pipeline for Chicago Public Schools.
+As an AP, Moran was nominated by her mentor and then-Schurz Principal Anthony Rodriguez to participate in The Fund’s Leadership Bridge program, which supports the development and career growth of APs so that they are equipped to assume principalship as quickly as possible.
+The program contributes to The Fund’s Chicago Leads goal of diversifying and strengthening the principal pipeline for Chicago Public Schools.

 “Leadership Bridge provided me with invaluable resources and experienced leadership mentors to prepare for a smooth and strong transition from AP to principal,” Moran said of the program.

-She has accomplished much in her first year of leading Schurz High School, too, especially in the program that helped Simone Peña as a newcomer student in the United States.
-It now offers even more options to students in similar situations.
+She accomplished much in her first year of leading Schurz High School, too, especially in the dual-language program that has helped newcomer students.
+It now offers even more options to English language learners.